-The natural wonders surrounding the town of Moab, Utah are a happy place for my husband and me.
-The first time we went there together, and the first time ever for him, was a few weeks after the terrorist attacks of September 11, 2001.
+The natural wonders near Moab, Utah are a happy place for my husband and me.
+The first time we went there together was a few weeks after the terrorist attacks of September 11, 2001.
 Contemplating the grandness and beauty of God's creations brought peace to our souls and that feeling about Moab has never left us.

 I have been to Moab at several times since then in January or February and it's the best time to go.
 Here's what you can expect from Moab in the winter.

 Moab winters tend to be mild and sunny.
 In my experience, mid-day temperatures tend to be in the mid 50's, Fahrenheit.
 The red sandstone soaks up the sunshine and it's perfect for hiking.